-Why should I consider SWP over other popular self-publishing options like LSI, CreateSpace, or even some of the Author Solutions options, like iUniverse or Balboa (Hay House’s self-publishing division)?
+Why should I consider SWP over other popular self-publishing options like LSI, CreateSpace, or the Author Solutions options, like iUniverse or Balboa (Hay House’s self-publishing division)?

 One major benefit of publishing with SWP is the fact that we’re a curated press.
-We are vetting our submissions, and the impact will be that all SWP books will be high-quality and trusted for being well-edited, industry-standard books.
+We vet our submissions, and the impact is paying off.
+As of September 2013, SWP is being distributed by Ingram Publisher Services.
+In just one year, we’ve established ourselves as a press that pays attention to quality.
+Our book covers and well-edited books are being recognized as meeting the industry standard.
 When you publish through LSI or CreateSpace, you are the publisher and you do all the work yourself.
 You hire and manage your team, and you really should have some book publishing experience in order to ensure all the pieces come together properly.
+(Read my post about how SWP is different from CreateSpace.)
 At SWP, you’ll have a direct relationship with the publisher, Brooke Warner, and your project manager.
 We will make sure your book has a commercial appeal, and that it will hold up against the competition.
 Every part of your book will follow book-publishing conventions, and there will not be anything that goes overlooked because we’re in your corner.

 We are also different from Author Solutions imprints because we provide much more hand-holding.
 We are a team and a community who cares about the books we’re publishing, their quality, and their impact on readers.
 This is not a mill.
 It’s a sisterhood.
 It’s an extension of She Writes, whose members include Francine Prose, Roxana Robinson, Kathryn Harrison, Maggie Gee, Bernice McFadden, Tayari Jones, Judith Warner, Amy Sohn, and many more.
 As Kamy has said, “SWP is not a platform for writers who can’t make it in the ‘real’ world of publishing—it’s for writers searching for a model that actually makes sense in a radically changed publishing landscape.”
 We will be promoting your books on SheWrites.com, in our online store, and everywhere we go to talk about She Writes Press—which includes in the media, at major trade shows, and on the various panels, conferences, and speaking engagements we (Brooke and Kamy) do every year.